 - are in, or want funding for, formal education courses, including tuition fees, living costs and associated materials

-- if your situation, background and/or identity is currently under-supported across the art sector, including but not limited to under-represented BAME backgrounds, LGBTQ+ identities, gender identities, socio-economic backgrounds, those with disabilities and those with caring responsibilities
+We particularly welcome your application if your situation, background and/or identity is currently under-supported across the art sector, including but not limited to under-represented BAME backgrounds, LGBTQ+ identities, gender identities, socio-economic backgrounds, those with disabilities and those with caring responsibilities.

-If your application is unsuccessful, you will have the opportunity to request written feedback on your application within six weeks of the outcome.
+If your application is unsuccessful, you can request written feedback on your application within two weeks of the outcome.

 What we expect from you

-- inform us of the progress of the project and any significant changes before they happen
+- inform us of the progress of the activity and any significant changes before they happen

-- credit Jerwood Arts as a supporter of the project on all digital and print materials, in line with our guidance
+- credit Jerwood Arts as a supporter of the activity if digital and print materials are produced

-- contribute to our research on support for artists
+- contribute to our research on support for artists, curators and/or producers

-- write a report at the end of the project telling us how it went against your original plan
+- complete a questionnaire at the end of the activity telling us how it went against your original plan